Need to talk? Call 1800 882 436.

 What is Family Tax Benefit Part B?

-Family Tax Benefit Part B gives extra help to single-parent families, non-parent carers and some families that only have one main income.
-It recognises that you may not be able to work due to your circumstances or the age of the child.
+It recognises that you may not be able to work due to your circumstances or the age of your child.

 Who is eligible for Family Tax Benefit Part B?

-To receive Family Tax Benefit Part B:
+To be eligible to receive Family Tax Benefit Part B, you need to either:

 To find out more about eligibility, visit the Services Australia website.